deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 > Show subtotal of items in cart

-And what the same commit might look like using Conventional Commit messages:
+And what the same commit message might look like using Conventional Commit messages:

 > feat (cart): Show subtotal of items in cart